GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 The [`links`](https://gialaboratory.github.io/report-results/reference/links.doc.html) field holds links to supplementary assets.

-The [`assets`](https://gialaboratory.github.io/report-results/reference/reportasset.doc.html) field also holds links to supplementary assets in an array strcuture format.
+The [`assets`](https://gialaboratory.github.io/report-results/reference/reportasset.doc.html) field holds links to supplementary assets in an array strcuture format.
 The array structure format provides additional metadata such as [`asset_type_code`](https://gialaboratory.github.io/report-results/reference/reportassetcode.doc.html) and `asset_type_description`.

 The availability of assets depends on the report type and other factors.
 Fields are `null` if an asset is not available.